AN INTRODUCTION TO THE GOAL-DRIVEN IT ARCHITECTURE FOR AN AGILE ENTERPRISE

 Well-organized business process models produce the actual value of the enterprise and puts it into the hands of customers.

-But these process models are not sufficient to respond intelligently to changes, because their activities are not aware of business capabilities, nor controled by high-level goals (vision, strategies, tactics).
+But these process models are not sufficient to respond intelligently to changes, as their activities are not aware of "timely" changes on goals (vision, strategies, tactics).

-Services that trace business processes at the IT system level need to be based on the business capabilities, that have to be configured according to service levels expected from these capabilities.
+Services that trace business processes at the IT system level need to be reconfigured according to service levels expected from these capabilities.
 They also need to be orchestrated by high-level goals to allow the resulting IT systems architecture to be aligned swiftly and coherently to changes.

 By the use of business capabilities ( “what" the organization does ) instead of business processes ("how" the organization executes its capabilities), the focus is on the stability of how you operate.